neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_11_Hybrid_Search/README.md

 - Combine fulltext search with graph traversal

 ### 02_hybrid_search.ipynb - Hybrid Search
-Combine vector and fulltext search for best-of-both-worlds retrieval:
+Combine vector and fulltext search for stronger retrieval than either alone:
 - Use the `HybridRetriever` from neo4j-graphrag package
 - Tune the `alpha` parameter to balance keyword vs semantic matching
 - Use `HybridCypherRetriever` for graph-enhanced hybrid results